 Prior to training in psychiatry at Stanford’s research residency track Jason received his bachelors degree in biology and philosophy from Union College.
 He spent three years as a Post-Baccalaureate IRTA fellow at the National Institute of Neurological Disorders and Stroke investigating and developing MRI reportable contrast agents to map neuronal connectivity.
 Following this he entered the Medical Scientist Training Program (MD/PhD) at SUNY Stony Brook University.
 There he completed a doctoral dissertation in neuroscience under the mentorship Dr. Josh Huang at Cold Spring Harbor Laboratory.
 His thesis work employed mouse genetic dissections of excitatory and inhibitory cortical circuits with a focus on the circuitry of chandelier inhibitory interneurons in prefrontal cortex.
-He is currently a resident physician in Stanford Psychiatry and Behavioral Sciences’ research residency track.
+He trained in psychiatry as a resident physician in Stanford Psychiatry and Behavioral Sciences’ research residency track.
 His research interests include uncovering circuit mechanisms of psychiatric illness such as drug addiction and mood disorders with hopeful applications to novel therapeutics.